HMS Anson (1781)

 HMS Anson was a ship of the Royal Navy, launched at Plymouth on 4 September 1781.
 Originally a 64-gun third rate ship of the line, she fought at the Battle of the Saintes.

-The ship proved too weak to stand in the line of battle, so in 1784 she was razéed to produce a frigate of 44 guns (fifth rate).
+In 1794 she was razeed to produce a frigate of 44 guns (fifth rate).
 Stronger than the average frigate of the time, the razee frigate Anson subsequently had a successful career during the French Revolutionary Wars and Napoleonic Wars, mostly operating against privateers, but also in small actions against enemy frigates.

 Anson was wrecked on 29 December 1807.
 Trapped by a lee shore off Loe Bar, Cornwall, England, she hit the rocks and between 60 and 190 men were killed.
 The subsequent treatment of the recovered bodies of drowned seamen caused controversy, and led to the Burial of Drowned Persons Act 1808.

 Design and construction

 The ship was ordered on 24 April 1773 as an Intrepid-class ship of the line of 64 guns.
 The lead ship of the class, HMS Intrepid, had entered service in 1771 and proved satisfactory in sea trials, so the Royal Navy increased their order from four to fifteen ships.
 Anson was part of the expanded order, named after George Anson, 1st Baron Anson, the victorious admiral of the First Battle of Cape Finisterre (1747).

 Anson was launched on 4 September 1781 by Georgina, Duchess of Devonshire.
 She was completed and entered service on 15 October 1781.

 The Intrepid-class design had been originally approved in 1765, so by the time Anson was launched it was over 15 years old.
 During that period, the design of ships-of-the-line had evolved, with the standard size and layout now being the seventy-four.
 Anson was therefore rather small and less solidly built than most of her contemporaries.